Jazz Plate Preamps

 The oldest versions had no writing on the pickups and do not need any modification.

-The Noiseless pickups (maybe called Original or Vintage Noiseless in Fender's literature) were the first vertically stacked noiseless pickup and will most often work without any mods; these are the best of the vertical stacked hum canceling coils.
+The Noiseless pickups (maybe called Original or Vintage Noiseless in Fender's literature) were the first vertically stacked noiseless pickups and will most often work without any mods; these are the best of the vertical stacked hum canceling coils.
 The writing on these pickups can be hard to understand due to the script and the script was not recessed into the plastic so was subject to wear.

 X